ucn-triumf/SiglentDevices/doc/SDS5034_doc.md

 `default(self)`
 :   Resets the oscilloscope to the default configuration, equivalent to the Default button on the front panel

+`draw_wave(self, ch, ax=None)`
+:   Draw all read waveforms, as shown on scope screen

+    ch: int, channel id
+    ax: plt.Axes object for drawing, if none then make new

 `flush(self)`
 :   Flush connection buffer